|The year they won the Cup Winners' Cup|

 FW: Liedson (Brazil/Portugal)

 Liedson moved to Sporting CP in 2003 after playing for Corinthians and Flamengo without successes.
 From 2003 to 2011, he scored 173 goals for them, becoming one of the club's greatest players.
 He helped them to reach the UEFA Cup Final in 2005.
+Although he is a Brazilian by birth, he chose to play for Portugal.
 He was first capped by Portugal in 2009 and went to play at South Africa 2010.

-He played his entire career with Sporting CP, scoring 544 goals for them.
+Fernando Peyroteo was born in Portuguese Angola.
+He played his entire career with Sporting CP, between 1937 and 1949, scoring 544 goals for them.
 He was the star of the team known as Cinco Violino.
+He was the league top scorer 6 times.
 He played 20 times for Portugal during nearly 11 years, scoring 14 goals.

 Matías Fernández, António Jesus Correia, Manuel Vasques, Stan Valckx, Emmanuel Amunike, Ricardo Sa Pinto, Lizinho, Nani, Simao Sabrosa.

 -- Rui Patrico was rewarded a spot for his performance at Euro 2016.
-Normally, I do not consider national team performance for this.
+Normally, I do not consider national team performance for club selection.
 Carlos Gomes was the other option.
 I never considered Peter Schmeichel because he only spent two years there.

 -- Lizinho and António Jesus Correia should be on the team.